 |Size||Model||Name||Full Product code|

 The Samsung CHG90 is, in general, a good monitor.
 However, its oddly large size and high price will be a deterrent to most users.
 Unless you are looking for this specific form factor, you are likely to find better value in other models.
-See our recommendations for the best ultrawide gaming monitors, the best curved gaming monitors, and the best large monitors.
+See our recommendations for the best ultrawide gaming monitors, the best gaming monitor size, the best curved gaming monitors, and the best large monitors.

 The Samsung CHG90 and the Dell U4919DW each have their own benefits.
 The CHG90 has a faster refresh rate, and it supports FreeSync VRR, great for gamers.
 The CHG90 also looks better in a dark room, and it supports HDR.
 The U4919DW has better wide viewing angles, and a higher native resolution, which is better for multitasking.